The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 Pay is important for its own sake, but as a beginning writer you might also want to seek out pro-paying markets in order to gain membership eligibility such as

-- HWA active membership–3 sales at HWA pro-paying rates (currently 5 cents a word), totaling a certain word count.
+- HWA active membership–3 horror story sales totaling at least 7,500 words at HWA pro-paying rates (currently 5 cents a word), book earning at least $2000, etc. (see page for more qualifications).

 Some writers will set a minimum rate of pay.
 For example, they might refuse to submit for less than pro or semi-pro rates.
 Sometimes other factors can override whatever rules a writer has set for payment.